padrinobook/padrinobook/01-introduction.md

     $ wget http://ftp.ruby-lang.org/pub/ruby/ruby-1.9.3-p286.zip

-Go the the directory `.rbenv/versions` where you will find the downloaded file.
+Go to the directory `.rbenv/versions` where you will find the downloaded file.
 Next unzip the file:

 {: lang="bash" }